dpkg-buildflags

 Address Space Layout Randomization, supported by some kernel

-the stack and heap (brk and mmap), the code areas must be
+stack and heap (brk and mmap), the code areas must be compiled as

-taken when building shared objects.
-But because the PIE flags
+when building shared objects.
+But because the PIE flags emitted get

-emitted get injected via gcc specs files, it should always be
+injected via gcc specs files, it should always be safe to

-safe to unconditionally set them regardless of the object type
+unconditionally set them regardless of the object type being

-libraries.
-Depending on the flags used to compile all the
+Depending on the flags used to compile all the objects within a

-none Cannot be linked into a PIE program, nor a shared
+Cannot be linked into a PIE program, nor a shared library.

 (recommended).

-gcc specs injection, there are several things to take into
+specs injection, there are several things to take into account.

-account.
-Unconditionally and explicitly passing -fPIE, -fpie or
+Unconditionally and explicitly passing -fPIE, -fpie or -pie to a

--pie to a build-system using libtool is safe as these flags will
+build-system using libtool is safe as these flags will get stripped

-get stripped when building shared libraries.
-Otherwise on
+when building shared libraries.
+Otherwise on projects that build

-some register starved architectures (but not including i386
+register starved architectures (but not including i386 anymore

-performance losses of up to 15% in very text-segment-heavy
+losses of up to 15% in very text-segment-heavy application

-application workloads; most workloads see less than 1%.
+workloads; most workloads see less than 1%.
+Architectures with more

 reproducible